Astrophysics (Index)About

 (sudden brightening of the Sun)

 A solar flare is a sudden brightening of the Sun.
-Other stars also flare (stellar flares).
-Solar flares vary in brightness and the energy presumed to be released.
-They can affect power and communications on Earth.
-They are generally assumed to be the results of magnetic reconnection in the Sun's magnetic field, a plausible but complex process and current models are limited in how much observed detail they match.
+Other stars also flare (i.e., stellar flares).
+Solar flares, which vary in brightness, constitute a brief higher level of the Sun's (outward) luminosity.
+They are generally assumed to be the result of magnetic reconnection in the Sun's magnetic field, a plausible but complex process and current models are limited in how much observed detail they match.

 (Sun,event type,corona)